fredlintz5/hailMinder/README.md

 # hailMinder
-WebApp for signing up to receive alerts for inclement weather in locations the user frequents
+WebApp for signing up to receive alerts for inclement weather in locations that the user frequents.

-HAIL no

-This is Liz....
-HELLLLOOOOO

-Poop